lokalized/lokalized-java/README.md

 ### Placeholders

 A placeholder is any translation value enclosed in a pair of "mustaches" - `{{PLACEHOLDER_NAME_HERE}}`.

+Placeholder names may contain letters, digits, underscores, and hyphens.

 You are free to add as many as you like to support your translation.